puppetlabs/puppetlabs-apache/README.md

 * `apache::mod`: Used to enable arbitrary Apache HTTPD modules for which there is no specific `apache::mod::[name]` class.
 * `apache::namevirtualhost`: Enables name-based hosting of a virtual host.
 Adds all [NameVirtualHost](http://httpd.apache.org/docs/current/vhosts/name-based.html) directives to the `ports.conf` file in the Apache HTTPD configuration directory.
 Titles take the form '\*', '*:<port>', '\_default_:<port>, '<ip>', or '<ip>:<port>'.
 * `apache::vhost`: Allows specialized configurations for virtual hosts that have requirements outside the defaults.
+* `apache::dotconf`: Used to create an apache configuration file, by default, at 'conf.d' directory

 ####Private Defined Types